samasthiti/samasthiti/_house-plans/rohit-ji.md

 - https://samasthiti-constructions.s3.ap-south-1.amazonaws.com/uploads/Copy of ROHIT
   JI_page-0001.jpg
 house_category: below-1000-sq-ft
+meta_title: ''

 ---
 **HOUSE PLAN DETAILS**

 The floor layout of 15 feet by 50 feet was designed as a residential building.
 The floor plan consists of the ground floor and first floor.
-The ground floors have two-wheeler parking, a drawing area, an open kitchen, and a common washroom.
-The first floor consists of a 2 Bhk floor plan of 2 bedrooms one has an attached bathroom.
+The ground floors have Shop, Living area, common washroom, kitchen and a master bedroom.
+The first floor consists of  2 bedroom with attached kitchen and washroom

 **Plot size-** 15 Feet x 50 Feet